buildpacks/rfcs/text/0000-pack-subcommands.md

 ##### Singular

-Singular resources would have the following subcommands:

-* set
-* (implied get)
+Singular resources would have no subcommands but accept possitional arguments and flags with an implied `get` operation and a common `--unset` flag.

 ###### Example